davidaik/item-catalog/README.md

 This is a web application built on the Python Flask framework that allows users to add items under categories.
 Categories are managed by admin users.

+## Live Demo

+A live demo is hosted on Heroku.
+Check it out [here](https://david-flask-catalog.herokuapp.com/)

 ## Features

 ![alt text](https://github.com/davidaik/item-catalog/blob/master/screenshots/home-items.png?raw=true)